apache/doris/new-docs/en/sql-manual/sql-reference-v2/Data-Definition-Statements/Create/CREATE-TABLE.md

 If you add a materialized view in the subsequent use process, if there is data in the table, the creation time of the materialized view depends on the current amount of data.

-For the introduction of materialized views, please refer to the document [materialized views] (DORIS/Operation Manual/materialized views.md).
+For the introduction of materialized views, please refer to the document [materialized views](../../../../advanced/materialized-view.html).

 #### Index